rayklanderman/weatherwiseplanner/README.md

 - 💬 **Scenario storytelling** — add AI-powered explanations (“Expect muggy afternoons: pack cooling towels”).
 - ☁️ **Seasonal overlays** — compare multiple dates on the histogram for shoulder-season planning.
 - 📶 **Offline-ready PWA** — allow park rangers to preload insights before heading into low-connectivity zones.

+## Real-world scenarios

+- 🌽 **Farmer (Nakuru, Kenya)** — “April 10–20 has an 85% historical likelihood of days above 15 °C, making the window suitable for maize planting.”
+- 💒 **Event planner (Miami, FL)** — “July 20 shows a 70% historical likelihood of heat index ≥95 °F, so consider indoor or evening venues.”
+- 🥾 **Backpacker (Rocky Mountains)** — “October 5 has only a 5% historical chance of snow but a 40% likelihood of high winds—pack wind protection.”

 ## Testing & quality